oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/ireland.md

 common law system based on the English model but substantially modified by customary law; judicial review of legislative acts by Supreme Court

 ### 憲法
-- `history`: previous 1922; latest drafted 14 June 1937, adopted by plebiscite 1 July 1937, effective 29 December 1937
+- `歷史`: previous 1922; latest drafted 14 June 1937, adopted by plebiscite 1 July 1937, effective 29 December 1937
-- `amendments`: proposed as bills by Parliament; passage requires majority vote by both the Senate and House of Representatives, majority vote in a referendum, and presidential signature; amended many times, last in 2019
+- `修正`: proposed as bills by Parliament; passage requires majority vote by both the Senate and House of Representatives, majority vote in a referendum, and presidential signature; amended many times, last in 2019

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no, unless a parent of a child born in Ireland has been legally resident in Ireland for at least three of the four years prior to the birth of the child
+- `出生公民權`: no, unless a parent of a child born in Ireland has been legally resident in Ireland for at least three of the four years prior to the birth of the child
-- `citizenship by descent only`: yes
+- `血統公民身份`: yes
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 4 of the previous 8 years
+- `入籍的居留要求`: 4 of the previous 8 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Michael D. HIGGINS (since 11 November 2011)
+- `國家元首`: President Michael D. HIGGINS (since 11 November 2011)
-- `head of government`: Taoiseach (Prime Minister) Simon HARRIS (since 9 April 2024)
+- `政府首腦`: Taoiseach (Prime Minister) Simon HARRIS (since 9 April 2024)
-- `cabinet`: Cabinet nominated by the prime minister, appointed by the president, approved by the Dali Eireann (lower house of Parliament)
+- `内閣`: Cabinet nominated by the prime minister, appointed by the president, approved by the Dali Eireann (lower house of Parliament)
-- `elections/appointments`: president directly elected by majority popular vote for a 7-year term (eligible for a second term); election last held on 26 October 2018 (next to be held no later than November 2025); taoiseach (prime minister) nominated by the House of Representatives (Dail Eireann), appointed by the president
+- `選舉/任命`: president directly elected by majority popular vote for a 7-year term (eligible for a second term); election last held on 26 October 2018 (next to be held no later than November 2025); taoiseach (prime minister) nominated by the House of Representatives (Dail Eireann), appointed by the president
-- `election results`: *2024: *Simon HARRIS is elected taoiseach by parliament, 88 votes to 69, and is appointed taoiseach by the president*  2018:* Michael D. HIGGINS reelected president in first round; percent of vote in first round - Michael D. HIGGINS (independent) 55.8%, Peter CASEY (independent) 23.3%, Sean GALLAGHER (independent) 6.4%, Liadh NI RIADA (Sinn Fein) 6.4%, Joan FREEMAN (independent) 6%, Gavin DUFFY (independent) 2.2%  *2011: *Michael D. HIGGINS elected president in second round; percent of vote in first round - Michael D. HIGGINS (Labor) 39.6%, Sean GALLAGHER (independent) 28.5%, Martin McGuinness (Sinn Féin) 13.7%, Gay Mitchell (Fine Gael) 6.4%, David Norris (independent) 6.2%, Mary DAVIS (independent) 2.7%; percent of vote in second round - Michael D. HIGGINS 56.8%, Sean GALLAGHER 35.5%
+- `選舉結果`: *2024: *Simon HARRIS is elected taoiseach by parliament, 88 votes to 69, and is appointed taoiseach by the president*  2018:* Michael D. HIGGINS reelected president in first round; percent of vote in first round - Michael D. HIGGINS (independent) 55.8%, Peter CASEY (independent) 23.3%, Sean GALLAGHER (independent) 6.4%, Liadh NI RIADA (Sinn Fein) 6.4%, Joan FREEMAN (independent) 6%, Gavin DUFFY (independent) 2.2%  *2011: *Michael D. HIGGINS elected president in second round; percent of vote in first round - Michael D. HIGGINS (Labor) 39.6%, Sean GALLAGHER (independent) 28.5%, Martin McGuinness (Sinn Féin) 13.7%, Gay Mitchell (Fine Gael) 6.4%, David Norris (independent) 6.2%, Mary DAVIS (independent) 2.7%; percent of vote in second round - Michael D. HIGGINS 56.8%, Sean GALLAGHER 35.5%
 **note**:  Taoiseach Leo VARADKAR resigned from the ruling party on 20 March 2024 but remained as the caretaker taoiseach until a successor was appointed on 9 April 2024

 ### 立法部門
-- `description`: bicameral Parliament or Oireachtas consists of:Senate or Seanad Eireann (60 seats; 49 members indirectly elected from 5 vocational panels of nominees by an electoral college, 11 appointed by the prime ministerHouse of Representatives or Dail Eireann (160 seats; members directly elected in multi-seat constituencies by proportional representation vote; all Parliament members serve 5-year terms)
+- `描述`: bicameral Parliament or Oireachtas consists of:Senate or Seanad Eireann (60 seats; 49 members indirectly elected from 5 vocational panels of nominees by an electoral college, 11 appointed by the prime ministerHouse of Representatives or Dail Eireann (160 seats; members directly elected in multi-seat constituencies by proportional representation vote; all Parliament members serve 5-year terms)
-- `elections`: Senate - last held early on 21-30 May 2020 (next to be held in March 2025)House of Representatives - last held on 8 February 2020 (next to be held no later than March 2025)
+- `選舉`: Senate - last held early on 21-30 May 2020 (next to be held in March 2025)House of Representatives - last held on 8 February 2020 (next to be held no later than March 2025)
-- `election results`: *_issue_* *_issue_*Senate - percent of vote by party - Fianna Fail 35%, Fine Gael 26.7%, Green Party 6.7%*_issue_*, *_issue_*Labor Party 6.7%, Sinn Fein 6.7%, other 1.6%, independent 16.7%; seats by party - Fianna Fail 21, Fine Gael 16, Green Party 4*_issue_*, *_issue_*Labor Party 4, Sinn Fein 4, other 1, independent 10; composition - men 36, women 24, percentage women 40%  House of Representatives - percent of vote by party - Fianna Fail 23.8%, Sinn Fein 23.1%, Fine Gael 21.9%, Green Party 7.5%, other 11.8%, independent 11.9%; seats by party - Fianna Fail 38, Sinn Fein 37, Fine Gael 35, Green Party 12, Labor Party 6, Social Democrats 6, PBPS 5, other 2, independent 19; composition - men 123, women 37, percentage women 23.1%; total Parliament percentage women 27.7%
+- `選舉結果`: *_issue_* *_issue_*Senate - percent of vote by party - Fianna Fail 35%, Fine Gael 26.7%, Green Party 6.7%*_issue_*, *_issue_*Labor Party 6.7%, Sinn Fein 6.7%, other 1.6%, independent 16.7%; seats by party - Fianna Fail 21, Fine Gael 16, Green Party 4*_issue_*, *_issue_*Labor Party 4, Sinn Fein 4, other 1, independent 10; composition - men 36, women 24, percentage women 40%  House of Representatives - percent of vote by party - Fianna Fail 23.8%, Sinn Fein 23.1%, Fine Gael 21.9%, Green Party 7.5%, other 11.8%, independent 11.9%; seats by party - Fianna Fail 38, Sinn Fein 37, Fine Gael 35, Green Party 12, Labor Party 6, Social Democrats 6, PBPS 5, other 2, independent 19; composition - men 123, women 37, percentage women 23.1%; total Parliament percentage women 27.7%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Ireland (consists of the chief justice, 9 judges, 2 ex-officio members - the presidents of the High Court and Court of Appeal - and organized in 3-, 5-, or 7-judge panels, depending on the importance or complexity of an issue of law)
+- `最高法院`: Supreme Court of Ireland (consists of the chief justice, 9 judges, 2 ex-officio members - the presidents of the High Court and Court of Appeal - and organized in 3-, 5-, or 7-judge panels, depending on the importance or complexity of an issue of law)
-- `judge selection and term of office`: judges nominated by the prime minister and Cabinet and appointed by the president; chief justice serves in the position for 7 years; judges can serve until age 70
+- `法官遴選和任期`: judges nominated by the prime minister and Cabinet and appointed by the president; chief justice serves in the position for 7 years; judges can serve until age 70
-- `subordinate courts`: High Court, Court of Appeal; circuit and district courts; criminal courts
+- `下級法院`: High Court, Court of Appeal; circuit and district courts; criminal courts

 ### 政黨
 Aontu Solidarity-People Before Profit or PBPS Fianna Fail Fine Gael Green Party Human Dignity Alliance Labor (Labour) Party Right to Change or RTCSinn Fein Social Democrats Socialist PartyThe Workers' Party